FAQs on Translator Gator Pilot 2

 Are there rewards for people who play?

 Yes.
 The main purpose is to engage people, advance awareness of the SDGs, and help us translate disaster-related keywords to support research in disaster management.
-Users will also collect points throughout the game.
+Users wil also collect points throughout the game.
 The more components you are involved in, the better.
-We will be giving rewards to people who collect the most amount of points.
-You can win:
+We will be awarding prizes* based on final points accumulation.
+These include:

-- Winners of the USD100 will be selected based on the two (2) top scores from each participating country.
-Up to 22 contributors will be rewarded.
-These winners must be different from those who win the travel prizes.
+- The USD100 gift card vouchers: Winners will be selected based on the top two (2) scores (excluding the return trips winners) from each participating country.
+A total of 22 contributors will be rewarded.
+Additionally, thirty (30) lucky winners will be selected from those who have completed at least 10,000 activities.
+These winners will be drawn randomly.

 How do I earn points in Translator Gator?